 What is just-in-time?

 The concept of just-in-time (JIT) or production-synchronous delivery describes a type of delivery in procurement logistics.
-In this process, the delivery of components takes place at the exact moment of demand at the customer.
+With this procedure the supply of the construction units takes place exactly in the moment of the need with the customer.
 The supplier guarantees a demand-oriented procurement of the preliminary products in the production process (supply chain).

 Origin - Just-in-time

-Companies that operate according to the just-in-time strategy coordinate the entire material flow with the production process.
+Companies that operate according to the just-in-time strategy align the entire material flow with the production process.
 This reduces throughput times in production and minimizes storage costs.
-This is because the products will be delivered by the manufacturer only at the time when the customer reports the need and requires the components.
+This is because the products are delivered by the manufacturer only at the time when the customer reports the need and requires the components.
 Through this process, the supplier's manufacturing process can be seamlessly linked to the customer's production process.

 If a company decides to work according to the just-in-time principle, the entire material flow should be coordinated with the production processes.
 Throughput times are minimized, warehousing and inventories are reduced and thus storage costs are significantly reduced.
 In detail, the following advantages can be named:

-- Material in stock are small; cost low
+- Material in stock is small; cost is low.

-Thedisadvantage of just-in-time procurement is certainly the increased communication effort between buyer and supplier and the current production status must be constantly exchanged.
+Disadvantage of the procurement Just in time is certainly the increased communication expenditure between customer and supplier and the current production status must be constantly exchanged.
 Further points are:

-- Shortened throughput times can have a negative impact on quality
+- Shortened lead times can have a negative impact on quality.